vmware-archive/concourse-pipeline-samples/google-cloud-storage-integration/README.md

 2. Edit pipeline.yml and update the parameters for the **google-cloud-storage** definition:
   * Replace "*YOUR-GCS-BUCKET-NAME-GOES-HERE*" with the name of your GCS bucket. e.g. *myapp-bucket*
-  * Update the "*regexp**" property with the expression that represents the directory path plus the file name of your artifact along with the location of its version information (inside parenthesis). e.g  ```releases/myapp-release-(.*).tar.gz```
+  * Update the "*regexp**" property with the expression that represents the directory path plus the file name of your artifact along with the location of its version information (inside parenthesis). e.g  *releases/myapp-release-(.*).tar.gz*
   * Update the "*json_key*" value with the contents of your GCS Account JSON Key file.
-See the _Pre-Requisites_ section above for instructions on how to create such file.
+See the _Pre-requisites_ section above for instructions on how to create such file.

 3. Configure the sample pipeline in Concourse with the *fly* command: